shikhar3dev/ai-medical-assistant/QUICK_DEPLOY.md

 ## 🎉 **Your Medical AI is Ready to Help Save Lives!**

-Choose your deployment method and start making a difference in healthcare! 🏥✨
+Choose your deployment method and start making a difference in healthcare!.🏥✨